Wally Kinnear: Road to success

 Kinnear then joined the Kensington Rowing Club and won many sculling championships on the River Thames over the next few years.
 In 1910 he won the Diamond Challenge Sculls at Henley Royal Regatta and the Wingfield Sculls when he beat Robert Bourne.
 In 1911 he beat Eric Powell to win the Diamonds, regained the Wingfield Sculls and won the London Cup at the Metropolitan Regatta to achieve sculling's "Triple Crown".

 Olympics and beyond

-Kinnear won the gold medal in the single sculls, rowing at the 1912 Summer Olympics in Stockholm.
+Kinnear won the gold medal in single sculls, rowing at the 1912 Summer Olympics in Stockholm.
 He captured the Olympic title comfortably and later the same year secured his third successive Wingfield Sculls.
 He lost the Wingfield Sculls in 1913 to Jock Wise.

 Later life

 During World War I Kinnear served with the Royal Naval Air Service and then became a rowing coach.
 Later he moved to Desford, Leicestershire, where he worked as a security officer.
 He died of heart failure at Leicester General Hospital on 5 March 1974.

 Kinnear was Godfather to writer Eric Newby, as mentioned in Newby's 1962 book "Something Wholesale".
-He was inducted into the Scottish Sports Hall of Fame on 12 of March 2007.
+He was inducted into the Scottish Sports Hall of Fame on 12 March 2007.